Social Work (SWRK)

 SWRK 7360 Building Community Capacity

-This course provides an introduction to community organization and community capacity building.
+This course introduces to community organization and community capacity building.
 The course encompasses strategies, models, and techniques for the creation of organizations, the formation of federations of existing organizations; and coalition-building, all designed to address problems requiring institutional or policy changes or reallocation of resources to shift power and responsibility to those most negatively affected by current socio-economic and cultural arrangements.
 The course emphasizes development of strategies and techniques to organize low-income minority residents of urban neighborhoods, and to organize disenfranchised groups across geographic boundaries as the first required steps in an empowerment process.

 Fall or Spring